tech-advantage/edc-popover-react/README.md

 ### Setup

-To work properly, this module needs a basic configuration, you must implement your own configuration by using a high-level Component `PopoverConfigProvider` like the example below:
+To work properly, this module needs a basic configuration, you must implement your own configuration by using a high-level Component [PopoverProvider](./src/config/PopoverConfigProvider.tsx#L35) like the example below:
 ```typescript jsx
 import { PopoverProvider } from 'edc-popover-react'
 import { EdcHelp } from 'edc-popover-react'